scottleechua/scottleechua.github.io/_posts/2025-02-08-googleform-to-rabbitsign.md

 ### 1. Set up accounts

 #### Get RabbitSign API credentials
 1. [Create a RabbitSign account](https://www.rabbitsign.com/index.html) and log in.
 Then go to the [Developer Console](https://www.rabbitsign.com/user/developer).
-Accept the terms of service.
+Accept the terms of service and add a payment method.
 2. Under My Developer Keys > `Create Key`.
 Name it something meaningful like `apps-script-key`.
 3. Take note of the Key ID and the Key Secret.